 - At the end, click on Have fun

-Note: using this method if there are some articles in new blog (like hello world, info page...), these will not be erased.
+Note: using this method, if there are some articles in the new site (like Hello World, Info Page, etc.), these will not be erased.
 Articles are only added.
-Using the former procedure the article in new blog will be deleted.
+Using the former procedure, the articles in new site will be deleted.

 Moving WordPress Multisite